 We offer two levels of eye examination.

-We are able to offer basic NHS eye tests for the purpose of detecting signs of injury, disease or abnormality in the eye or elsewhere.
+We are able to offer basic NHS eye tests for the purpose of checking vision, detecting signs of injury, disease such as glaucoma or cataracts or abnormality in the eye or elsewhere.

 Alternatively, all of our patients are now offered our fully comprehensive eye examination which includes retinal imaging.
 Charges for the examination are £49 if you pay privately, or £28 if you have an NHS entitlement.
 The private sight test without retinal imaging is £39.
 (The comprehensive eye examination is included in our contact lens aftercare plan)

 Children aged 16 and under and those under 19 and in full time education will continue to be seen at the practice within the NHS basic eye test.
 Patients under active eye hospital treatment may also not require the fully comprehensive examination.

 Typically our eye examinations take around 40 minutes and possibly longer if supplementary test are required.
 We understand some patients may have had eye examinations elsewhere that are considerably shorter but we feel that 40 minutes is the minimum length of time needed to ensure a thorough, in depth, examination of a patients ocular health and needs.